 What to Do When Your Toilet is Blocked: A Step-by-Step Guide

-Toilet blockages can happen anytime and are a common problem for households.
-They can be uncomfortable dirty, inconvenient, and messy, and require immediate attention.
-However, you don’t always require the plumber right away.
-In this blog we’ll walk you through a few easy steps to clear your toilet in no time.
+Toilet blockages can happen at any time, and are a common household issue.
+They can be uncomfortable messy and uninspiring, and require immediate attention.
+But, you don’t necessarily require the plumber immediately.
+In this blog post we’ll walk you through the steps to unclog your toilet within a matter of minutes.

 Key Takeaways

-- Toilet blockages can be resolved with the use of simple tools like plungers, baking soda
+- Toilet blockages can be solved with the use of simple tools such as plungers, baking soda

 The tools you’ll need